-Shahrukh Khan Joins Dirk Gently Cast?
+Shah Rukh Khan Joins ‘Dirk Gently’ Cast?
 Season 2 Offered To SRK On Twitter

 SRK’s surprise on Twitter, however, may be a bit unusual for fans because the actor is known for having wide knowledge on various subjects.
 Khan would be even more surprised to know that the BBC America show is not the first attempt to make a TV show out of the novels.
 BBC made a TV show based on the novels in 2010.
 The TV show, produced by ITV Studios, did not get the approval for a second season.
 This time, however, it’s a different story altogether.
 Dirk Gently Season 2, consisting of 10 episodes, is set to premiere in 2017.

-Arvind was happy to find Shahrukh Khan discussing Dirk Gently.
+Arvind was happy to find Shah Rukh Khan discussing Dirk Gently.
 He informed SRK on Twitter that the actor should be glad to know that the show was made by a fellow Indian.
 He did not miss any chance to make an offer to Khan.
 Arvind asked the Bollywood star to guest star in the show.
-He also shared the screenshot of a magazine that featured Shahrukh and Arvind on the same page.
+He also shared the screenshot of a magazine that featured Shah Rukh and Arvind on the same page.
 SRK has just delivered a successful film at the box office after a long time.
 His last film Raees was loved by the audience.

-Arvind, however, sounded a bit cautious when he realized he might have got “too excited” about SRK’s reaction to Dirk Gently.
-He wondered if Shahrukh Khan noticed Arvind Ethan David’s tweet.
+Arvind, however, sounded a bit cautious when he realized he might have gotten “too excited” about SRK’s reaction to Dirk Gently.
+He wondered if Shah Rukh Khan noticed Arvind Ethan David’s tweet.
 The British producer, the founder of Slingshot Productions, is best known for producing the 2010 comedy movie The Infidel.

-Shahrukh, who is known for his late-night tweets, took a little more than two hours to react to Arvind’s offer.
+Shah Rukh, who is known for his late-night tweets, took a little more than two hours to react to Arvind’s offer.
 “Let me know the time and place,” SRK wrote.
 “Will figure out my own accommodation!”
 Arvind was quick to seal the “deal.”
 “Done and done!” he wrote.

 Let me know the time and place.
 Will figure out my own accommodation! https://t.co/epmqhSQDIx